From the editor

 Guardian article from December 2014

-Even if there is no climate change, we will still go on creating deserts at an increasing rate.
-When we make deserts we have a big problem.
-First we are destroying biodiversity which is a HUGE problem, probably THE problem.
-Secondly we are inviting climate change - because all these things that we are worried about are inter-connected.
+To secure our future, we must deal with this Soil Emergency.
+Even if the "Climate" remains unchanged, we will still go on creating deserts at an increasing rate.
+When we make deserts, we make big problems.
+Firstly, we are destroying biodiversity which is a HUGE problem, probably THE problem.
+Secondly we are then inviting the Climate Change that so many people fear.
+Once we abandon simplistic thinking, we begin to realise that the things we worry about are actually inter-connected.
 All problems are connected: destroy the soil, destroy biodiversity, destroy life.

-If we have an emergency, then it's a Health Emergency - too many people reporting sick just when when we need more resilience.
+This is contributing to a Health Emergency; increasing numbers of people are sick just when we need the population to be more resilient.
 So this Health Emergency is part of a Food Emergency and we won't be able to solve that until we deal with the Soil Emergency.
-This is much more pressing than any issues we may be facing with Climate.
+This is much more pressing than any of issues associated with changes in the Climate.
 At current rates of soil destruction, we will have run out of food long before the oceans rise to flood the land.
-Look at it this way - there is no Climate Emergency, It's a Climate Predicament.
-Predicaments are tricky and they have to be managed carefully.
-As agriculture changes to restore soil, so can it change to deal with the climate predicament.
-And we can mitigate climate variability as we go, with good permaculture design.

 This article formed part of Angus's talk "Local Food - Getting it Together" delivered at The Peoples Reset: UK conference in Bath on 27th September 2024